dotnet/android/Documentation/guides/building-apps/build-properties.md

 Specifies the key file to use to sign the apk.
 This is only used when building `system` applications.

+Support for this property was added in Xamarin.Android 11.3.

 ## AndroidSigningPlatformCert

 Specifies the certificate file to use to sign the apk.
 This is only used when building `system` applications.

+Support for this property was added in Xamarin.Android 11.3.

 ## AndroidSupportedAbis